Overview

 - Membership: €10 adult, €5 junior (subject to change)

-- Regulations: Fly‑only 1 Jun‑30 Sep (single barbless hook), catch‑and‑release downstream of Clonskeagh Road bridge during that period.
+- Rules: Fly-only fishing applies from 1 Jun to 30 Sep (single barbless hook).
+Catch-and-release is mandatory downstream of Clonskeagh Road bridge during this period.

 Access & Transport

-- Public transport: Dublin Bus routes 15, 46A, 61 and 145 stop near key points of the walk (Ringsend, Ballsbridge, Rathfarnham).
+- Public transport: Dublin Bus routes 15, 46A, 61, and 145 stop near key points along the walk.
 The Luas Red Line serves the Dundrum stop, a short walk from the Firhouse section.

 Apps & Resources

-- Birdwatching Ireland – provides a 7 km round‑trip birding route starting at Terenure and ending at Clonskeagh.
+- Birdwatching Ireland – Recommends a 7 km round-trip birding route starting at Terenure and ending at Clonskeagh, ideal for early morning visits.

 Contact & Further Info